null Skip to main content

 2013-09-21-08.56.12.jpg

 Plant: Don't plant the bulb too deep.
 You will plant the bulbs 2-3 times deep the height of the bulb (so if your bulb is 1" tall, then you will plant it 2-3 inches deep)You can plant 2-3 per hole to make the blooms look more natural.
 White spider lilies really do well in any type of soil, but you may want to amend heavy clay soil.
 They thrive in soil that has plenty of organic material mixed in, but they do not require fertilizer.
 Newly planted bulbs would actually be harmed by exposure to fertilizer, so if you are going to apply nutrients, limit the application to established plants when the plants are producing their green leafy foliage during the winter.
 After planting the bulbs, water the soil thoroughly.
 Damp soil is ok, as long as the bulbs are in a spot where they will receive plenty of winter sun and the foliage is allowed to die down naturally in the spring.
 Standing water is not good.
 Once the summer season starts the white spider lily will do best in soil that dries out a little, as this facilitates its entry into the dormant stage when its leaves die back.
-The white spider lily doesn't like to be completley dry during the summer though.
+The white spider lily doesn't like to be completely dry during the summer though.
 This period is followed by its blooming season when it will reward daily watering with long-lasting blooms.
 Too much moisture in the soil will lead to the bulbs rotting.

 2013-09-22-14.25.28.jpg